 Keywords note the essential facts about the picture and help you to organise and search your files.
 Try to use simple, descriptive words and be consistent.
 When coming up with keywords, think about what you would search for if you were looking for the image.
 How many keywords you use is up to you, but try to add more than 3, separated by a comma.
 The keywords you use depend on the contents of your image, but may include things like: animal, blue sky, dancing, guitar, etc. You may also wish to include information like the name of a venue, band or photographer.

 Add a description

 If you’ve digitised an image that had a physical description written on it, you can transcribe that description too.
-If you do this, make sure you indicate where and who the description came from.
-This is particularly important if the physical description contains language we now know to be inappropriate or offensive (such as slurs based on race or sexuality) – always note this and indicate the context in which the description was created.
+If you do this, make sure you indicate where and who the description came from and put it in inverted commas (to indicate it is a verbatim quotation).
+This is particularly important if the physical description contains language we now know to be inappropriate or offensive (such as historical terms relating to race or sexuality) – always note this and indicate the context in which the description was created.

 Anti-Racist Description Working Group (Archives for Black Lives in Philadelphia), Anti-Racist Description Resources

 Centre For Digital Archeology, Best Practices and Tools to Create Archival Image Metadata